 After running what he claimed to be Australia’s first soda fountain at Sydney’s Imperial Skating Rink, Earnest Hillier opened his store in Pitt Street where he began manufacturing chocolate.
 The signature red chocolate box appeared in 1916.
-Hillier’s transferred operations to Melbourne in 1934 and for many years operated a soda fountain at the Regent Theatre.
-In the mid ’90s Hillier’s was bought by supermarket proprietors Piedimontes who expanded the business by acquiring the Newman’s Chocolate company, established in 1924.
-Hillier’s has now been sold to British investment company Re:Capital.
+A second factory later opened in Melbourne and for many years the company operated a soda fountain at the Regent Theatre.
+More

 The first issue of the Commonsense Cookery Book was produced by the NSW Public School Cookery Teachers Association in 1914 and published by Angus and Robertson.
 It has been through many editions since, constantly being revised to reflect changing tastes and traditions of cookery.
 A centenary edition was published in 2014.
 More